Trump issues executive orders to freeze federal hiring, target trade

 Trump's action to nix the TPP trade deal with 11 Pacific Rim countries also fulfilled one of his most consistent campaign promises from the 2016 election.
 The trade agreement, backed by the Obama administration as part of a pivot toward strengthening economic ties with Asian nations, earned criticism from both Trump and his Democratic foe, Hillary Clinton, during their protracted general election fight.

 But pro-business groups and many of Trump's Republican allies have voiced support for the deal.
-Ultimately, the deal was never ratified by Congress.
+Ultimately, the deal was never ratified by Congress and was unlikely to pass.

 In a statement, Republican Sen. John McCain called Trump's move "a serious mistake that will have lasting consequences for America's economy and our strategic position in the Asia-Pacific region."